Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 The reason the `AppTemplate` is called a "template" is that it's generic.
 It allows you, the developer, to pass in several parameters which specify its exact behavior.
 In order, these four generics are

 1. `Context`: a per-transaction struct containing the message's sender.
-This also provides handles to cryptographic operations
+This also provides specs for storage access, so we use different `Context` implementations for Native and zk execution.
+In Zk, we read values non-deterministically from hints and check them against a merkle tree, while in native mode we just read values straight from disk.
 2. `TxVerifier`: verifies the signatures on transaction and deserializes them into messages
 3. `Runtime`: a collection of modules which make up the rollup's public interface
 4. `TxHooks`: a set of functions which are invoked at various points in the transaction lifecycle